mindspore-ai/docs/docs/lite/docs/source_en/troubleshooting_guide.md

 ## Issues Related to Using Visual Studio

-1. When the static library is used, an error message is displayed, indicating that the Creator function of the parameter cannot be found.
+1. When the static library is used, an error message is displayed, indicating that the Creator function of the Parameter cannot be found.
 The following error information is displayed in logs:

     ```text
     ERROR [mindspore\lite\src\ops\populate\populate_register.h:**] GetParameterCreator] Unsupported parameter type in Create : **